2025 review and 2026 outlook: major transformations in digital technology and digital projects

 Changing expectations in terms of clarity and performance

 Clarity is becoming a fundamental requirement for digital projects.
 Interfaces, content, and user journeys are expected to be immediately understandable.
-This expectation is not a passing trend, but rather the result of maturing usage patterns.
+This expectation is not a passing fad, but rather the result of maturing usage patterns.
 Both internal and external users are becoming less and less tolerant of unnecessary complexity.

 This shift in expectations is forcing teams to rethink their priorities.
 More and more time is being spent on structuring, prioritizing, and ensuring consistency.
 Digital technology is no longer evaluated solely on what it can do, but on how it does it.